-We are a Kentish cooperative of actors, directors, writers and musicians who have come together to create theatre which explores pressing social and political issues in dialogue with local people.
-The aim is to create an accessible platform for these voices, and at the same time explore innovative creative practice.
+We are a Kentish cooperative of actors, directors, filmmakers, writers, digital artists and musicians who have come together to create theatre which explores pressing social and political issues in dialogue with local people.
+The aim is to create an accessible platform for these voices, and at the same time develop and showcase innovative creative practice.

 In the ongoing public debate surrounding Brexit, something often seems to be forgotten: the quiet, ordinary lives that have to go on in its shadow.
 ‘The Plant’ is a devised play with traditional music that dramatises these lives, exploring the impact of Brexit and the divisions it intensifies in an imagined community somewhere in England.
 The story centres on a young couple, Niall and Maddie, and their attempt to build a life together in the shadow of profound change.